 Triggering.
 Most cameras give the possibility to control the beginning of the acquisition process, adjusting it to the application.
 A typical triggering system is one in which light is activated together with the image acquisition after receiving an input from an external device (e.g. position sensor).
 This technique is essential when taking images of moving objects, in order to ensure that the features of interest are in the field of view of the imaging system.

-Gain in a digital camera represents the relationship between the number of electrons acquired and the analog-to-digital units (ADUs) generated, i.e. the image signal.
-Increasing the gain means increasing the ratio between ADUs and electrons acquired, resulting in an apparent higher brightness of the image.
-Obviously, this process increases the image noise as well, so that the overall SNR will be unchanged.
+Gain in a digital camera represents a way for increasing the amount of signal collected by the image sensor.
+Increasing the gain means increases the image noise as well, so that the overall SNR will be unchanged.

-Binning is the camera feature that combines the readout of adjacent pixels on the sensor, usually in rows/columns, more often in 2 x 2 or 4 x 4 squares (see picture).
+Binning is the camera feature that combines the readout of adjacent pixels on the sensor, usually in rows/columns, more often in 2 x 2 or 4 x 4 squares.
 Although resolution obviously decreases, there are a number of other features improving.
-For example, with 2x2 binning, resolution is halved, but sensitivity and dynamic range are increased by a factor of 4 (since the capacitiec of each potential well are summed), readout time is halved (frame rate doubled) and noise is quartered.
+For example, with 2x2 binning, resolution is halved, but sensitivity and dynamic range are increased by a factor of 4 (since the capacities of each potential well are summed), readout time is halved (frame rate doubled) and noise is quartered.